BorisTheBrave/sylves/docs/articles/concepts/rotation.md

 `CellRotation` is actually an empty enumeration - the actual values are specific to the cell type in question.
 For example, `SquareRotation` supplies values like `SquareRotation.RotateCW` and `SquareRotation.ReflectX` as values.

-If you want to work with rotations without using a specific type, you can use use the appropriate `ICellType` implementation, such as `SquareCellType.Instance`, which is detailed more in the [intro](intro.md#abstract-and-specific-types).
+If you want to work with rotations without using a specific type, you can use use the appropriate `ICellType` implementation, such as `SquareCellType.Instance`, which is detailed more in the [key concepts](index.md#abstract-and-specific-types).

 Rotations only consider a single cell at a time.
 For rotating an entire grid, see [Grid Symmetry](grid_symmetry.md) or [TransformModifier](xref:Sylves.TransformModifier).